 Celebrating a new mom is a special moment, and not every parent-to-be wants a traditional baby shower.
-Whether she prefers something low-key, more personal, or simply different, there are plenty of ways to honor her and help her feel supported.
+Whether she prefers something low-key, more personal, or simply different, there are plenty of ways to honor her and help her feel celebrated and supported.

-1. Girls’ Night
+1. Girls’ Night Out

 2. Baby Sprinkle